 - Eat a healthy diet.

 - Talk with your doctor about the TB vaccine.
-It is not often used in the United States because the amount of protection is unclear.
+It is not often used in the US because the amount of protection is unclear.

 If you have active TB, take these steps to protect others from infection: